 One study compared the effects of coconut oil, mineral oil, and sunflower oil on hair.

 Only coconut oil significantly reduced protein loss from hair when applied before or after shampooing.
 This result occurred with damaged as well as healthy hair.

-The researchers concluded that the unique structure of lauric acid, the main fatty acid in coconut oil, can penetrate the hair shaft in a way that most other fats can't (24).
+Researchers concluded that the unique structure of lauric acid — the main fatty acid in coconut oil — can penetrate the hair shaft in a way that most other fats can't (24).

 To speed healing of minor cuts or scrapes, apply a little bit of coconut oil directly to the wound and cover it with a bandage.

-A 6-week study of rats showed that the group receiving 8% of their calories from coconut oil had significantly more bone volume and improved bone structure (30).
+A six-week study of rats showed that the group receiving 8% of their calories from coconut oil had significantly more bone volume and improved bone structure (29).

-Some essential oils may be a natural way to keep bugs away and avoiding bites and stings.
+Some essential oils may be a natural way to keep bugs away and avoid bites and stings.

 However, rather than applying these oils directly to your skin, they need to be combined with a carrier oil.

 In one study, combining Thai essential oils with coconut oil provided over 98% protection from the bites of certain mosquitoes (30).